grodansparadis/vscp-doc-spec/vscp_decision_matrix.md

 Note that there is no demand that a node implements a decision matrix.
 If not implemented the Get Decision matrix info just returns a zero size.

-A special paged feature is available for the decision matrix to save register space.
-If the offset for the decision matrix is 0x7e the decision matrix is indexed.
-This means that 0x7e is the index and 0x7f is the data.
-Read a byte from the matrix by first setting the index to the position you want to read and reading the byte in 0x7f.
-Set index to the position you want to write and write data into 0x7f.

 Method [CLASS1.PROTOCOL TYPE=32](./class1.protocol.md#type_32_0x20_who_is_there_response) is used to fetch decision matrix information for a specific node.

 It is important to note that the decision matrix can contain any number of lines for a specific event element.
 So one incoming event can trigger many actions.